 Which Are The Major Tourist Attractions In Chiang Rai?

-This striking white complex looks more like a fairy-tale palace than a temple.
+This beautiful white complex looks more like a fairy-tale palace than a temple.
 The pond right in front of the temple complements its magnificence with the crystal clear image that it reflects.
-Truly, it is a photographer’s dream come true.
-But the majority of people visit it for its spiritual implications.
+Undoubtedly, it is a photographer’s dream come true.
+However, the majority of people visit it for its spiritual implications.
 Locals and foreigners alike find themselves in their element here.
-Considering the nature of the place, tourists are advised to maintain a solemn behaviour and avoid wearing revealing clothes.Wat Rong Seur Ten:
+Considering the nature of the place, tourists should remain dignified and avoid wearing revealing clothes.Wat Rong Seur Ten:

 This temple dates back to the 14th century and houses the famous Emerald Buddha.
 Chiefly distinguished by its conical buildings, shiny and brass-coloured, the temple extends into several quarters and gardens.
 Take off your shoes and leave the material cares behind.
 One simply cannot travel to Chiang Rai and not visit the Wat Phra Kaew Temple.
 Keep in mind that nobody is allowed to touch the Emerald Buddha!Singha Park:

-A large-scale farmhouse that is a magnet for school field trips and horticultural tours, it also a favourite picnic spot among tourists.
+A large-scale farmhouse that is a magnet for school field trips and horticultural tours, the Singha Park is also a favourite picnic spot among tourists.
 Families can spend leisurely hours in between tea plantations and orchards whereas solo trekkers can blaze the trail and get a good workout.Doi Tung:

-Unlike civic botanical gardens, Doi Tung serves as a healthy recreational spot away from the hustle and bustle of the city.
+Unlike most public botanical gardens, Doi Tung serves as an excellent recreational spot away from the hustle and bustle of the city.
 Beautiful landscapes and floral gardens serve as a picturesque backdrop to activities like museum visits, folk dances and picnics.